 How physicians diagnose a bone spur

-A bone spur — which can occur along the edge of any bone — is a rounded, bony growth that generally forms on joints and remains asymptomatic.
-In fact, many people have bone spurs and never know it.
-On rare occasions, however, these growths can impinge on nerves and other elements of the body, limiting motion, causing pain and leading to other symptoms.
-People who suspect that they have symptomatic bone spurs should turn to their physicians for confirmation.
+A bone spur — which can occur along the edge of any bone — is a rounded, bony growth that generally forms on joints and often remains asymptomatic.
+In fact, many people have bone spurs without knowing it.
+When they occur in the spine, it is possible for them to put pressure on spinal nerves, which can limit motion and cause painful symptoms.

 Physicians perform several tests to locate the cause of symptoms

-Patients with suspected spinal bone spurs can turn to their primary care physicians for help.
-These physicians can review each patient’s medical history and perform physical exams to understand the cause of any symptoms.
-If a physician thinks the root of the pain, discomfort or numbness is a bone spur, he or she will recommend other steps that can provide a much closer look at the affected area and make a specific diagnosis possible.
+You should schedule a visit with your primary care physician for neck or back pain that lasts more than a few days or a week at the most.
+Your doctor can review your medical history and perform physical exams to understand the cause of any symptoms.
+If the suspected root of the pain, discomfort or numbness is a bone spur, he or she will recommend other steps that can provide a much closer look at the affected area and make a specific diagnosis possible.
 Some of these options include:

 - Radiographs/X-rays, which allow medical professionals to see the affected bones and compare progress of the condition over time.